rust-lang/rfcs/text/0000-cargo-test-coverage.md

 This would allow for Rust developers to specify each of the crates they want to instrument in advance and Cargo would be able to pass on the `-C instrument-coverage` flag for only the crates specified.
-This would allow a more targeted approach of getting code coverage results and not for developers to instrument the entire dependency graph.
+This would allow a more targeted approach of getting code coverage results and not instrumenting the entire dependency graph.
 This could either be in the form of a manifest key in the toml file which would take a `,` separated list of crates to include in the code coverage analysis or by specifying each crate at the command line using `--coverage:crate_name`.

+## A single command to generate coverage results and open in a browser

+Running `cargo test --coverage --open` would greatly simplify the experience of viewing coverage results.
+With a simple command, a Rust developer can run all of their tests with source-based instrumentation enabled, and view the coverage results in a browser.
+This would need a new flag `--open` flag to be added to the `cargo test` command and would only be valid if the `--coverage` flag was enabled.
+This would produce a very similar experience to how `cargo doc --open` works today. `cargo doc` compiles all of the documentation for a crate and the `--open` flag automatically opens a browser showing all of the generated documentation.
+This would be a great feature to have when generating code coverage.